 David will also tell the story of Sir Seretse Khama, the first president of Botswana when it gained independence in 1966.
 He was a true statesman, and much of Botswana's stability and welcoming character is due to him.
 But he was nearly prevented from leading his country by the British government who exiled him for marrying a white woman, Ruth Williams, who he met while studying law at Oxford.
 She became the first white first lady of an independent African state and was the patron of the expedition.

 David has subsequently returned to Botswana, travelling solo and staying with its diverse peoples, to learn more about this fascinating country: its everyday life, its health, political and social challenges.

-Grand Canyon - Montserrat volcanoes - Canadian wilderness - New Zealand - Utah and Arizona - Antarctica - Pompeii, Herculaneum and Vesuvius - Iceland - My Exploding World - Dolomites: the killing mountains - Expedition planning
+Grand Canyon - Montserrat volcanoes - Canadian wilderness - New Zealand - Utah and Arizona - Antarctica - Pompeii, Herculaneum and Vesuvius - Iceland - My Exploding World - Hawaii - Expedition planning